Seneca-BSA/bsa/docs/sea700/lab5.md

 ## Simultaneous Localization and Mapping (SLAM)

-Simultaneous localization and mapping (SLAM) is the computational problem of constructing or updating a map of an unknown environment while simultaneously keeping track of an agent's location within it.Popular approximate solution methods include the particle filter, extended Kalman filter, covariance intersection, and GraphSLAM.
-SLAM algorithms are based on concepts in computational geometry and computer vision, and are used in robot navigation, robotic mapping and odometry for virtual reality or augmented reality.
+Simultaneous localization and mapping (SLAM) is the computational problem of constructing or updating a map of an unknown environment while simultaneously keeping track of an agent's location within it.
+Popular approximate solution methods include the particle filter, extended Kalman filter, covariance intersection, and GraphSLAM.
+SLAM algorithms are based on concepts in computational geometry and computer vision, and are used in robot navigation, robotic mapping, and odometry for virtual reality or augmented reality.

 SLAM algorithms are tailored to the available resources and are not aimed at perfection but at operational compliance.
-Published approaches are employed in self-driving cars, unmanned aerial vehicles, autonomous underwater vehicles, planetary rovers, newer domestic robots and even inside the human body.
+Published approaches are employed in self-driving cars, unmanned aerial vehicles, autonomous underwater vehicles, planetary rovers, newer domestic robots, and even inside the human body.

 ### JetAuto Robot Arm Control

-1. Before controlling JetAuto's robot arm, let make sure we have all the package necessary installed.
+1. Before controlling JetAuto's robot arm, **let's** make sure we have all the **necessary packages** installed.
 We'll also install the GMapping package for the second part of this Lab.
 Open a terminal and run the following command:

         sudo apt install ros-melodic-moveit ros-melodic-trac-ik-kinematics-plugin ros-melodic-slam-gmapping ros-melodic-map-server ros-melodic-amcl ros-melodic-move-base ros-melodic-global-planner

-1. First, we'll try simulating JetAuto's robot arm in ROS using MoveIt along with a gazebo model.
-Open terminal and run:
+1. First, we'll try simulating JetAuto's robot arm in ROS using MoveIt along with a Gazebo model.
+Open a terminal and run:

         roslaunch jetauto_moveit_config demo_gazebo.launch fake_execution:=false

-    This should load a RViz and a Gazebo windows.
-By provide the `false` to the `fake_execution` argument, we'll be able to move the robot arm in the Gazebo model as well.
+    This should load RViz and Gazebo **windows**.
+By **providing** `false` to the `fake_execution` argument, we'll be able to move the robot arm in the Gazebo model as well.

     ![Figure 5.4 JetAuto MoveIt](lab5-jetauto-moveit.png)

     ***Figure 5.4** JetAuto MoveIt*

-    The top left Panel labelled "Displays" is the RViz Tool Bar, the bottom left Panel labelled "MotionPlanning" is the MoveIt Tool Area, the right Panel is the Simulation view.
-In the Simulation view, you can use your mouse (rigth click, left click, middle click, and wheel) to adjust the view.
+    The top-left Panel **labeled** "Displays" is the RViz Tool Bar, the bottom-left Panel **labeled** "MotionPlanning" is the MoveIt Tool Area, and the right Panel is the Simulation view.
+In the Simulation view, you can use your mouse (**right-click**, left-click, middle-click, and wheel) to adjust the view.

 1. Select the **"Planning"** tab in MoveIt and ensure the **"Planning Group"** is "arm".
 Move the model in the Simulation view around to set the joint goal of the arm:

-    - The Blue ball control the position of the end effector in 3d space
+    - The Blue ball **controls** the position of the end effector in 3D space.
-    - The Red Arrow control the y-axis of the end effector
+    - The Red Arrow **controls** the y-axis of the end effector.
-    - The Green Arrow control the x-axis of the end effector
+    - The Green Arrow **controls** the x-axis of the end effector.
-    - The Blue Arrow control the z-axis of the end effector
+    - The Blue Arrow **controls** the z-axis of the end effector.

-    Remember, once the arm is moved, the axis refer to the end effector's frame of reference.
+    Remember, once the arm is moved, the **axes** **refer** to the end effector's frame of reference.

     ![Figure 5.5 JetAuto MoveIt Planning](lab5-planning-moveit.png)